Ku Klux Klan: Notorious cases

+With the support of attorneys Morris Dees of the Southern Poverty Law Center (SPLC) and state senator Michael A. Figures, Donald's mother Beulah Mae Donald sued the Klan in civil court in Alabama.
+Her lawsuit against the United Klans of America was tried in February 1987.
+The all-white jury found the Klan responsible for the lynching of Donald, and ordered the Klan to pay $7 million.
+The Klan did not have sufficient funds and was forced to sell their national headquarters in Tuscaloosa.

 Klan infiltrations

-Jerry Thompson, a newspaper reporter who infiltrated the KKK in 1979, reported that the FBI's COINTELPRO efforts were highly successful.
-Rival KKK factions accused each other's leaders of being FBI informants.
+Jerry Thompson, a newspaper reporter who infiltrated the Klan in 1979, reported that the FBI's COINTELPRO efforts were highly successful.
+Rival Klan factions accused each other's leaders of being FBI informants.
 William Wilkinson of the Invisible Empire, Knights of the Ku Klux Klan, was revealed to have been working for the FBI.

-Thompson also related that KKK leaders showed great concern about a series of civil lawsuits filed by the Southern Poverty Law Center, claiming damages amounting to millions of dollars.
-These were filed after KKK members shot into a group of African Americans.
-Klansmen curtailed their activities in order to conserve money for defense against the lawsuits.
-The KKK also used lawsuits as tools; they filed a libel suit in order to prevent the publication of a paperback edition of Thompson's book but were unsuccessful.
+Thompson reported that Klan leaders showed great concern about a series of civil lawsuits filed by the Southern Poverty Law Center, which claimed damages amounting to millions of dollars.
+These lawsuits happened because Klan members shot into a group of African Americans.
+Klansmen curtailed their activities to conserve the money for their defense against the lawsuits.

-A Jewish Defense League member known by the pseudonym "Annette" infiltrated neo-Nazi and Klan groups in 1979 and informed on two dozen Klansmen and neo-Nazis to JDL leader Edward Rainov.
-Edwin L. Reynolds, the Grand Dragon of the White Knights, a New Jersey Ku Klux Klan group, and two others were arrested "on charges of rape, aggravated assault and threatening to kill the woman".
-According to Annette the men lured her to a hotel room, handcuffed her and sexually assaulted her, breaking her wrists.
+A Jewish Defense League (JDL) member, known by the pseudonym "Annette", infiltrated neo-Nazi and Klan groups in 1979; he informed on two dozen Klansmen and neo-Nazis, providing this information to JDL's leader Edward Rainov.
+Edwin L. Reynolds, the Grand Dragon of the White Knights, a New Jersey Ku Klux Klan group, and John Duffy, a leader in the National Socialist Liberation Front and one another man were arrested "on charges of rape, aggravated assault and threatening to kill the woman".
+According to Annette, the men lured her to a hotel room, handcuffed her, and sexually assaulted her, which broke her wrists.

-Chattanooga shooting

-In 1980, three KKK members shot four elderly Black women (Viola Ellison, Lela Evans, Opal Jackson, and Katherine Johnson) in Chattanooga, Tennessee, following a KKK initiation rally.
-A fifth woman, Fannie Crumsey, was injured by flying glass in the incident.
-Attempted murder charges were filed against the three KKK members, two of whom—Bill Church and Larry Payne—were acquitted by an all-white jury.
-The third defendant, Marshall Thrash, was sentenced by the same jury to nine months on lesser charges.
-He was released after three months.
-In 1982, a jury awarded the five women $535,000 in a civil trial.